|

 - Collaboration by consultation model:

-- you are encouraged to discuss the lab exercises each other;
+- you are encouraged to discuss the course work, lab exercises in particular, each other;

 - if you wish, you may search for existing solutions out there!